 If you were serving as a full-time magistrate on July 1, 2010, you had until Oct.
 1, 2010 to elect the 1985 JRS.
 All full-time magistrates who began service after July 1, 2010, are members of the 1985 JRS.

-If you are a member of the 1977 or 1985 JRS, you must contribute 6 percent of the state paid portion of your pay.
-This 6 percent contribution is required for all years of service up to 22.
+As a member of the 1977 or 1985 JRS, you must contribute 6 percent of the state paid portion of your salary.
+This 6 percent contribution is required for up to 22 years of service.

-You must contribute to the plan unless you:
+You must contribute to the plan unless you are: